-The first step I took was to inform my current module lead at my university of my pregnancy, who was fantastic in advising me of the next steps to take.
-My course lead and I agreed a period of interruption to my studies, and they liaised with the university records team.
-I informed my trust education lead who sought advice from NHS England who could arrange to pause funding for the time frame expected.
-My trust education lead was to contact NHSE a month prior to my return to study, to ensure appropriate funding was reinstated.
-I was also advised to consult with the course lead in the new academic year to ensure I had all of the information I needed to apply for further modules.
+I informed my module lead at my university, who was fantastic in advising me of the next steps that I needed to take.
+My course lead and I agreed a period of interruption to my studies.
+I informed my Trust education lead, who sought advice from NHS England who could arrange to pause my funding for the expected time frame.